Bartholomew Gosnold: Organizing a colonial enterprise

-Gosnold early became a principal proponent of English New World settlement, and John Smith attested to it in 1612:
+Gosnold early became a principal proponent of English New World settlement.

-Captaine Bartholomew Gosnold, the first mover of this plantation, having many years solicited his friends, but found small assistants; at last prevailed with some Gentlemen, as Maister Edward maria Wingfield, Captain John Smith, and diverse others …"

-The quote refers to Gosnold's efforts in connection with his second voyage, to Virginia (or Southern Virginia, since all of the area the English claimed in North America was called "Virginia").
-But it could as easily describe Gosnold's effort to interest his "friends" in a colonizing effort at the beginning of the 17th century.
 In the Elizabethan (and later Stuart) ages, exploration and colonization was a private endeavor.
 While the crown did not defray any of the expenses of these enterprises, it granted monopolies to an individual or corporation to exploit a particular area that the crown claimed.
 This made the efforts profit-driven, much like privateering.
 So a would-be colonizer, like Gosnold, had to raise the capital for the expedition among private sources.
 As these ventures became more common great corporations would arise, much like the corporations which exploited the trading routes (which the crown also granted monopolies on).
 Substantial obstacles stood in the way of organizing a commercial colonizing venture to the New World.
 In the first place, Ireland beckoned as an alternate prospect for colonization, one that was less expensive, at least with respect to shipping expenses.
 Most of the venture capitalists who were considering New World ventures were also involved in Irish ventures.
 Thomas Smith's son, for example, was involved in the first substantial effort to colonize Ulster (although he was killed early in the endeavour).
 There was also the substantial financial risk involved in colonizing projects.
-Sir Walter Raleigh had lost 40 thousand pounds in founding Roanoke colony, and he pledged still more to attempt to find and rescue the lost settlers.
+Sir Walter Raleigh had lost 40 thousand pounds in founding Roanoke Colony, and he pledged still more to attempt to find and rescue the lost settlers.

 There was, however, a new colonial plan that seemed to have garnered general acceptance since it was written in the mid-1590s.
 It was in the report written by Edward Hayes to Lord Burghley setting forth the rationale and procedure for settlement.
 The argument was that colonization efforts should begin in northern Virginia (New England) because compared with the locations tried in the lower latitudes the area's climate better comported with English comfort and produced agriculture much like England's.
 The coast of New England also produced a wealth of fish prized in Europe which could support a small foothold establishment and produce a profit with growth provided when more settlers were gradually added later.